riconaranjo/iOS-Curriculum/Workshop 3/Workshop 3.md

 2. Game board
 3. Game end screen

+## Human Interface Guidelines

+In this workshop, we will be referring to [Apple's Human Interface Guidelines (HIG)](https://developer.apple.com/design/human-interface-guidelines/) quite frequently.
+It is highly recommended you read it if you wish to become an iOS developer, but it isn't necessary for these workshops.

+If you want a quicker summary of the HIG here is a good Medium article: [iOS Human Interface Guidelines I](https://medium.com/nona-web/ios-human-interface-guideline-f012a5ba962e)

+## Getting Started

 To get started, let's create a **Project** by opening Xcode and selecting the open the _Create a new Xcode project_ option in the **Welcome to Xcode** window (if it doesn't show up, press <kbd>cmd</kbd> + <kbd>shift</kbd> + <kbd>1</kbd> to bring it up).

 Select **Single View App** under the iOS tab and press next.